-&lt;sup>232 See Id. at 74 (recognizing that focus groups can be a useful way to obtain the views of people who do not generally participate in larger public meetings).

-preceding recommendations, the best practices for using focus groups in agency agenda setting would include carefully selecting the facilitator and the participants, developing an agenda with just a handful of major questions or topics for discussion, providing participants with appropriate briefing materials to familiarize them with the relevant issues, and perhaps most importantly, compiling a report that summarizes the feedback and identifies topics for further study.
+Therefore, we anticipate that focus groups could be a relatively easy and inexpensive way for agencies to obtain meaningful feedback on their regulatory agendas from missing stakeholders or unaffiliated experts who are otherwise difficult to reach and tend not to participate in public engagement efforts where participation is self-selecting.
+It may also be useful for agencies to use focus groups composed of regulatory beneficiaries for purposes of agenda setting because this exercise would force participants to reckon with the agency's resource limitations and identify their highest priorities.
+In addition to the preceding recommendations, the best practices for using focus groups in agency agenda setting would include carefully selecting the facilitator and the participants, developing an agenda with just a handful of major questions or topics for discussion, providing participants with appropriate briefing materials to familiarize them with the relevant issues, and perhaps most importantly, compiling a report that summarizes the feedback and identifies topics for further study.